 A classic sitting room, like this one designed by Echelon Custom Homes, is the ideal setting for traditional and restrained Wedgwood blue walls.
-When paired with the white bead board ceiling and light hickory floors the color reads almost as a neutral, yet it still lends enough depth to keep the room feeling robust.
+When paired with the white beadboard ceiling and light hickory floors the color reads almost like a neutral, yet it still lends enough depth to keep the room feeling robust.
 The color combined with the room's architectural details prove that a space can have a ton of personality before a single piece of furniture is placed within.Continue to 4 of 22 below.

 04 of 22

 There's no better color combination than blue and orange.
 In the case of this warm and cozy blue living room, designer Cory Connor used a dark but vibrant shade as the primary color and then accented it with hints of rusty orange.
 By painting the built-in bookcases the same color as the grasscloth-covered walls, she has created a feeling of intimacy, and there's a sense of being enveloped by this warm and welcoming color.Continue to 5 of 22 below.